baraline/convst/README.md

 This repository contains the implementation of the `Convolutional Shapelet Transform (CST)`, a state-of-the-art shapelet algorithm.
-For now, time series data from ECG, EPG and Hemodynamics seems to be where we draw our main advantages compared to existing approaches, more details in the paper !
 It compute a set of convolutional shapelets that match small parts of the input space with highly discriminative points in multiple convolutional spaces.

 ## Installation